robert-westenberger/knowledgebase/web-development/interviewing/front-end/javascript-qa.md

 # Why can we modify a key inside an object which was declared with a const variable?
 Because it's mutating the content of the object, not reassigning the variable itself.

+To prevent the mutation of an object is another concern entirely.
+You need something like `Object.freeze()`.